In our landscape, trees remain a constant comfort. After all, they’ve been there for years, decades or even centuries.

 If you want a more exact distance, try this!

 - Measure the diameter of your tree.
-Wrap a measuring tape around the tree, four feet from the tree’s base.
+Wrap a measuring tape around the tree four and a half feet from the tree’s base.
+Divide that measurement (the tree’s circumference) by 3.14 to get the diameter.

-- For example, if your mature maple tree has a diameter of 2 feet, start digging at least 10 feet away from the tree in all directions.
+- For example, if your maple tree has a diameter of 2 feet, avoid any digging within 10 feet of the tree in all directions.

 Digging through and cutting tree roots isn’t something to take lightly.
 Cutting critical roots can interrupt the tree’s water and nutrient uptake, leave permanent damage to the tree's structure and stability, or, in the worst case, cause the tree to die.